hesreallyhim/hesreallyhim/my-badges/polite-coder.md

 - <a href="https://github.com/modelcontextprotocol/servers/issues/659">#659</a>: mcp-server-git: add `git_merge` tool
 - <a href="https://github.com/modelcontextprotocol/modelcontextprotocol/issues/637">#637</a>: Proposal: Add RootsTemplate to the schema
 - <a href="https://github.com/modelcontextprotocol/modelcontextprotocol/issues/673">#673</a>: Proposal - Provide `mcp-spec.txt` documents
-- <a href="https://github.com/anthropics/claude-code/issues/2033">#2033</a>: Feature Request: show session ID in options list for `claude -r`
 - <a href="https://github.com/modelcontextprotocol/modelcontextprotocol/issues/910">#910</a>: Specification should be more prescriptive about client/host/LLM behavior
+- <a href="https://github.com/johnlindquist/claude-hooks/issues/37">#37</a>: 🎉 Your project has been featured in Awesome Claude Code!

  And many more...